jasonsantoleo/Go-caching-Library/README.md

 // Get a value
 val, err := cache.Get("session:1")
 if err != nil {
-    // Check if it's a "key not found" error
-    // In a real app, you might check specific error types fmt.Println("Key not found or expired")
+    // Check if it's a "key not found" error. fmt.Println("Key not found or expired")
 } else {
     fmt.Println("Value:", val)